simrangnayak/Connections-Project/README.md

    - Extract word embeddings from a pre-trained **BERT model**.
    - Organize data for training, validation, and testing.
 2. **Training**:
-   - Fine-tune the model based on contrastive loss
+   - Fine-tune the model based on contrastive loss, which helps in learning to differentiate between pairs of words that belong to different categories.
    - Use k-fold cross-validation to optimize hyperparameters.
 3. **Evaluation**:
-   - Use metrics (pairwise accuracy, F1-score, specificity) to evaluate the model.
+   - Use metrics (pairwise weighted accuracy, F1-score, specificity) to evaluate the model.
    - Generate epoch loss graphs and confusion matrices for visualization.

-## Metrics and Evaluation
+## Performance Metrics
-The project evaluates performance using word pairings:
+The project evaluates performance using the following:
 - **Accuracy**: Weighted accuracy of word pairings
-- **F1-Score**: Harmonic mean of precision and recall (note: in this project, precision, recall, and F1-score are all symmetric).
+- **F1-Score**: Harmonic mean of precision and recall (note: in this project, precision and recall are symmetric)
-- **Specificity**: Proportion of true negatives correctly identified.
+- **Specificity**: Proportion of true negatives correctly identified
-- **Confusion Matrix**: Breakdown of true/false positives and negatives.
+- **Confusion Matrix**: Breakdown of true/false positives and negatives

+Metrics are reported for:
+- **Training Set**: Post-training metrics
+- **Test Set**:
+  - **Baseline Metrics**: Before fine-tuning
+  - **Fine-Tuned Metrics**: After fine-tuning the model
+  - **Epoch Loss**

-Visualizations include:
+### Customizing Visualizations
-- Epoch loss graphs
-- Confusion matrix heatmaps
+To adjust model outputs and visualizations:
+1. Modify the model configuration in **`model.py`** (e.g., learning rate, batch size) under the # TO CHANGE section.
+2. Update cross-validation settings in **`cross_validation.py`** under the # TO CHANGE section.
+3. Extend visualizations in **`plots.py`** using logged metrics.
+Plots will be saved in the `plots/` directory.

 ## Installation
 ### Prerequisites
 - Python 3.8+
-- Required libraries: PyTorch, NumPy, Scikit-learn, Matplotlib, JSON
+- Required libraries: PyTorch, Transformers, NumPy, Pandas, Scikit-learn, Matplotlib, JSON, Seaborn

 ### Installation Steps
 1. Clone the repository: